warkiz/IndicatorSeekBar/README_EN.md

 README: [ 中文 ](https://github.com/warkiz/IndicatorSeekBar/blob/master/README.md)  |  English

-A deeply customized SeekBar on Android, which can be changed the `size` / `color` / `thumbDrawable` / `tickDrawable` / `textsBelowTick` / `indicator` by user, can show an indicator view with progress above SeekBar when seeking.
+A deeply customized SeekBar on Android, which can be changed the `size` , `color` , `thumbDrawable` , `tickDrawable` , `textsBelowTick` , `indicator`, also can show an indicator view with progress above SeekBar when seeking.

+If you like IndicatorSeekBar , welcome to give a Star to support Me.
+Thanks.

 ----------------
 ## 1.ScreenShot